 - Divert the water from the spout to the wand.

-- Press the end of the wand firmly into the sponge or dishcloth to restrict the water flow.
+- Press the end of the wand firmly into the bottom of the sink to restrict the water flow.
 You will not be able to completely restrict the flow.

 - Press the red button.